 - Instruction/Recipe Book

-The manual provided by Cuisinart is somewhat generic, labeled only “DLC-10S”, but it is illustrated and provides a considerable amount of information.
-You’ll find tips for getting the best results with various processing tasks, as well as photos showing how to pack the feed chute with foods of different shapes and sizes.
-A good number of recipes are also included.
+The manual provided by Cuisinart is somewhat generic, labeled only “DLC-10S”, but it provides considerable information, including tips for getting the best results with various processing tasks.

 See the owner’s manual online here: Cuisinart DLC-10S Owner’s Manual.(Back to Top)